 - There are two unaffiliated firms, Firm A and Firm B, who have some financial professionals licensed as a IAR at Firm A and a RR at Firm B.

 Unaffiliated firms are treated as standalone BDs and RIAs and are independently responsible for delivery of their relationship summary.
 However, if a dually registered financial professional offers services to a retail customer, each firm is obligated to deliver a relationship summary if the event triggers their respective delivery obligations.

 Check out the FAQ for the complete list of updates to the Delivery Requirements section.

-If you want to learn more about best practices on how to establish an effective compliance program with controls in place to stay compliant with Form CRS and more, please contact our expert team of compliance professionals.
+If you want to learn more about best practices on how to establish an effective compliance program with controls in place to stay compliant with teh updates to Form CRS in 2020 and more, please contact our expert team of compliance professionals.